Officers and Directors

 Laurie Etherington

-Laurie grew up and lived most of her life in the Northeast where she enjoyed many years on the water in powerboats, sailboats and kayaks owned by friends.
-After moving to The Landings in 2019 she subsequently joined SIBC.
+Laurie grew up and lived most of her life in the Northeast where she enjoyed many years on the water in powerboats, sailboats, and kayaks owned by friends.
+After moving to The Landings in 2019, she subsequently joined SIBC.
 Thanks to a fellow SIBC member, Laurie bought a secondhand kayak in 2022, and since then has pursued kayaking in earnest learning the tides and winds while exploring various rivers, marshes, creeks along barrier islands, in state parks and even down in FL.
 Professionally, she was fortunate to experience two interesting careers, one in commercial real estate investment management and a second in retained executive search.